Describe the structure and function of the cerebrum.

 The cerebral cortex is a layer of cells that covers the cerebral hemisphere and is characterized by folds.

 Due to its grayish color, the cerebral cortex is referred to as the "grey matter."
 Here, the concentration of neuron cell bodies provides the color.

 The inner portion of the cerebral hemisphere is made up of fibers of the tracts that are wrapped in the myelin sheath.
 They give the layer an impenetrable white appearance, hence the name "white matter."

-- Frontal lobe: It is associated with parts of speech, planning, reasoning, problem-solving and movements.
+Frontal lobe: Associated with parts functioning in planning, solving problems, and movements.

-- Parietal lobe: Help in movements, the perception of stimuli and orientation.
+Parietal lobe: Help in movements and perception of stimuli.

-- Temporal lobe: This region is related to perception and recognition of memory, auditory stimuli, and speech.
+Temporal lobe: Related to perception and recognition of auditory stimuli.